 Since his debut, Aoi has released 2 photobooks: Aoi Shouta PHOTO COLLECTION TRICK OR MAGIC in 2015 and Ikiteiku in 2019.

 In 2019, Aoi released the hauntingly beautiful photobook, Ikiteiku.
-The photos were taken in the scenic Iceland, following a “pure” concept.
+The photos were taken in scenic Iceland, following a “pure” concept.

 When it comes to variety, Shouta Aoi sure delivers.
-Whether he is pitied against other male seiyuu in a witty game of Cops and Robbers or if he guests on relaxing, trip variety shows, you can count on him to be extremely entertaining in a rather endearing way.
+Whether he is pitied against other male seiyuu in a witty game of Cops and Robbers or if he guests on relaxing, travel variety shows, you can count on him to be extremely entertaining in a rather endearing way.

 His banter with other seiyuu, his own slips while talking that lead to him being embarrassed, even his occasional sassy moments, all make him a nice guest on variety shows and an even better host.

-Below are some of Aoi’s best variety show / variety appearances.
+Below are some of Aoi’s best variety show/variety appearances.

 Tokimeki Recipe (2014)